Chambers Bay: Card of the course

 Chambers Bay has just one tree, a Douglas fir behind the 15th green.

 Operation

-The course is operated by Kemper Sports Management of Northbrook, Illinois, which also operates Bandon Dunes on the southern Oregon coast.
+The course is operated by Kemper Sports Management, which also operates the near by Lake Spanaway Golf Course in Spanaway.
+As well as Bandon Dunes on the Oregon coast.

 The course is part of the Chambers Creek Properties which includes numerous non-golf recreational opportunities including a three-mile loop (5 km) walking trail, part of which travels through the west side of the golf course.

 In 2016, a resort was proposed by a private developer, including an 80-room hotel, event and meeting space, and a Tom Douglas restaurant.

-After the 2015 U.S Open was played at Chambers Bay, the local economy realized an estimated revenue increase of approximately $150 million, primarily sourced from gains within the tourist and service industries.
-Although Pierce County taxpayers were solely responsible for security costs and course preparation for the US Open, other adjoining counties also benefitted economically.

 Events

 Chambers Bay was the site of the U.S. Amateur in 2010 and hosted the U.S. Open in 2015; these events were awarded by the United States Golf Association (USGA) in early 2008.
 Chambers Bay was set as a par-71 at 7742 yd for the U.S. Amateur in 2010, the longest course in USGA history.
 The record only lasted until the following year when Erin Hills surpassed it by 18 yards.